ZTiKnl/sara/README.md

 #### Vision:
 `start/stop vision` turns on/off timer (15sec) for webcam snapshot to ./resources/vision/frame.png
 `start/stop watching` same as above
-  Nothing is done with this image at this time, but there are plans (in my head) for object/face recognition...
+  Nothing is done with this image at this time, but there are plans (in my head) for object/face detection and recognition...
+  Face/object detection works, but is not connected yet, it will be soon after some more testing
+  Face recognition does not work yet, this will need a more complex neural net to connect the dots between different images

 ### Regular Expression matches:
 Sara needs to 'understand' commands, and does this by comparing input to a regular expression found inside each plugin function's .json file
 Example: